kkrt-labs/kakarot/README.md

   contracts that are compiled, deployed on kakarot local node and interacted with kakarot execute_at_address()

-## Deploy Kakarot
+## Deploy

-The Kakarot EVM can be deployed on StarkNet using ...
+The Kakarot EVM can be deployed on StarkNet using a python script utilizing the [starknet.py](https://starknetpy.readthedocs.io/en/latest/) library.

 First we need to declare some environment variables that are required for the deployment.

 Start by copying the `.env_example` file located in the root directory (`.files` are usually hidden by default in most explorers.
 You should be able to see the file in your IDE).

 Rename the copied file to `.env`.

 The file holds the following content:

 ```
 PRIVATE_KEY=your_private_key
 ACCOUNT_ADDRESS=your_account_address